SolarEdge Technologies, Inc. (SEDG) — Company Research

 | SolarEdge Technologies, Inc. | SEDG | $3.77bn | $1.28bn | 18.30% | 2.95 |

-The peer market-data rows above are not in this report's source data at publish time.
-SolarEdge's competitive positioning rests on its module-level DC-optimised architecture (a technology differentiator from string-inverter peers like Sungrow) and on the integrated platform spanning inverters, storage, EV charging and software.
+The peer rows above are not in this report's source data at publish time.
+Qualitatively, per the FY2025 10-K (Item 1, filed 2026-02-25), SolarEdge positions its module-level DC-optimised architecture as its key advantage over a traditional string-inverter PV system, claiming maximised module power output, greater design flexibility, reduced balance-of-system cost and module-level safety, alongside an integrated platform spanning inverters, optimisers, storage, EV charging and software.

 9. Leadership and Ownership

-Per the FY2025 10-K (Item 1) and insider transaction filings via yfinance (pulled 2026-05-26): Yehoshua Nir is Chief Executive Officer; Asaf Alperovitz is Chief Financial Officer; Uri Bechor is Chief Operating Officer; Daniel Huber is an Officer; Avery More serves as Chairman of the Board.
-Detailed executive tenure and proxy-level biographical information beyond these roles is not disclosed in this report's source data.
+Per insider transaction filings via yfinance (pulled 2026-05-26): Yehoshua Nir is Chief Executive Officer; Asaf Alperovitz is Chief Financial Officer; Uri Bechor is Chief Operating Officer; Daniel Huber is an Officer; and Avery More is Chairman of the Board.
+Named directors in the source data include Yoram Tietz, Guy Gecht and Dana Rebecca Gross (per insider transaction filings via yfinance, pulled 2026-05-26).
+Detailed executive tenure and proxy-level biographical information is not disclosed in this report's source data.

 Top institutional shareholders as of 2026-03-31 (per yfinance institutional_holders, pulled 2026-05-26):